Seeing new depths: Three-dimensional flow of a free-swimming alga: 3D flow field

 Second, as an alga beats its flagella at approximately 50 Hz, the motions of tracer particles driven by the algal flow should also oscillate at the same frequency.
 To improve the signal-to-noise ratio and minimize the influence of random thermal noise, we apply a band-pass filter to our velocity data \cite{Wei_2019_inertia}.
 To account for variations in the beat frequency among different algae, we first apply a band-pass filter with a range of 40 to 60 Hz to each of the three velocity components.
 We then identify the dominant frequency by performing a Fourier transform on the filtered velocity data.
 Next, we apply a narrower band-pass filter centered on the dominant frequency, with a range of $\pm 2.5$ Hz.
 If the dominant frequencies differ among the three velocity components, we set the band at $\pm 2.5$ Hz around the mean of the dominant frequencies.
 The procedure filters out abnormal high velocities due to Brownian motion and significantly improves the signal-to-noise ratio across all trajectories, especially those more than 20 $\mu$m from the alga.

-Even with these optimizations, we still need to analyze over 2,000 flagellar beat cycles and more than 50,000 tracer trajectories to obtain the robust 3D flow field presented here.
+Finally, we analyze over 2,000 flagellar beat cycles and more than 50,000 tracer trajectories to obtain the robust 3D flow field.
 As a result, each voxel in our 3D flow field contains on average more than 45 velocity vectors.
 When constructing the time-averaged flow, we average all the vectors within a voxel regardless the flagellar beat phase.
 For the time-resolved flow field, we sort tracer particle trajectories by flagellar phases.
 Specifically, we fit the displacement of the algal body, $x$, as a function of time $t$ in the form of $x(t)=A\exp(Bt)\sin(Ct)+Dt+E$.
-The fitted trajectory over a single cycle is then divided into ten discrete time intervals, with each interval representing a distinct flagellar phase (SM Fig.~S7).
+The fitted trajectory over a single cycle is then divided into ten discrete time intervals, with each interval representing a distinct flagellar phase (SM Fig.~S7) \cite{supplemental}.